Class balancing

 To class balance the data, you first need to find out what the ideal balance is for your specific business case.
 Anywhere from 80/20 to 50/50 could be needed.
 Balance just enough to get what you need because over-tuning of class balancing could lead to an overfit model.
 Then test the model with manual holdouts.

-The most common method for class balancing is undersampling.
-This is done by randomly sampling the majority class so that it comes into better balance with the minority class.
+With undersampling, the majority class is randomly sampled so that it comes into better balance with the minority class.
 The figure illustrates how samples are taken from the majority class in the original dataset to get a dataset with balanced classes.

-Undersampling of the majority class (blue) to get an equal balance with the minority class (yellow)
+Undersampling of the majority class (blue) to get an equal balance with the minority class (green)